 More Black Painted Furniture

 Oh, these leggy spindle tables are perfect for a light distressed black painted finish.
-Since the legs on this table is continually opening and closing, they need a light distress.
+Since the legs on this table is continually opening and closing, they need light distress.
 This is why you need to consider the function of the piece of furniture before deciding the finish.

 This dark stain finish is screaming to be painted black since it had paint bleed through.
 I began to paint the table a light color and immediately she began to bleed.
 Read this post if you want to learn how to stop paint bleed through.

-Many of my painted furniture pieces get black or a very dark paint since it is the #1 way of stopping bleed-through.
+Many of my painted furniture pieces get black or very dark paint since it is the #1 way of stopping bleed-through.

 The easiest way to get a smooth finish on any piece of furniture is using a paint sprayer.
 I typically spray 90% of my painted pieces.
 Many people ask about what type of sprayer to use and what is the best paint to use in a sprayer.
 So here is a quick rundown.
 I use this Wagner Sprayer and this is my favorite paint to use along with this sealer.